jconverter/jconverter/README.md

 To facilitate its usage, many converters between common Java types are, by default, pre-included in the library.
 Therefore, to execute simple conversions the only steps required are:

-- Instantiate a JConverter context.
+- Instantiate a JConverter context,
-- Obtain the object to convert.
+- Obtain the object to convert,
-- Define the target type of the conversion.
+- Define the target type of the conversion,
 - Accomplish the conversion.